 Our Dallas experience left us feeling like we didn’t get to see the “real” Texas.
 We drank craft beer and chatted with hipsters that didn’t give a fuck about football.
 This seemed a little sacrilegious to me.
 If American TV has taught me anything its that Texas loves football almost as much as they love JC.
-Don’t get me wrong we had a great time, its just that we where expecting something else.
-Where’s the cowboys?
-The country music?
+Don’t get me wrong we had a great time, it’s just that we were expecting something else.
+Where are the cowboys?
+Country music?
 The pickup trucks?
 The BBQ?
 The Steak?
 The beef?
 In short:

 Where is the stereotypes?